Platform

 What is the Regional Tariff Response Initiative (RTRI) — Prairie Provinces?

-The Regional Tariff Response Initiative (RTRI) for the Prairie Provinces offers up to $1 billion in support to help businesses and supporting organizations adapt to trade disruptions and tariffs.
-The program funds activities such as market diversification, export development, adoption of innovative technologies, and strengthening supply chains to enhance the competitiveness and resilience of SMEs affected by recent tariffs.
+The Regional Tariff Response Initiative (RTRI) in the Prairie provinces offers up to $1.5 billion in support to help businesses and supporting organizations adapt to trade disruptions and tariffs.
+The program funds activities such as market diversification, export development, adoption of innovative technologies, and strengthening supply chains to improve productivity and competitiveness.

 How much funding can be received?